FgForrest/evitaDB/documentation/user/en/use/connectors/graphql.md

 The <Term>catalog schema API</Term> is more of an "introspection" API, as it allows users to view and modify internal evitaDB schemas, which in turn affects the GraphQL API schema.

+Each GraphQL API instance supports only `POST` HTTP method for executing queries and mutations.

 <Note type="example">

 <NoteTitle toggles="true">